 Workforce Diversity and Workplace Inclusion

-The SEC is committed to promoting diversity and inclusion among its regulated entities.
-The SEC joined with other federal financial regulators in issuing the “Joint Standards for Assessing the Diversity Policies and Practices of Entities Regulated by the Agencies” (Joint Standards) in a final interagency policy statement dated June 10, 2015.
-The Joint Standards provide a framework for regulated entities to create and strengthen their diversity policies and practices in several key areas—including their:
+The SEC is taking steps to promote diversity and inclusion in the industry participants the agency oversees.
+In June 2015, the SEC joined with other federal financial regulatory agencies in issuing the Joint Standards for Assessing the Diversity Policies and Practices Regulated by the Agencies (Joint Standards) through a final interagency policy statement.
+The Joint Standards provide a framework for regulated entities to voluntarily assess their diversity policies and practices in several key areas—including their:

-SEC Contract Standard for Contractor Workforce Inclusion
+SEC Contractor Commitment to Workforce Diversity and Inclusion

 Sign up for news about OMWI.